-• Cool weather (daytime highs of about 10-15C or 50-60° fahrenheit); rain showers are likely but often short-lived (and sunny skies are NOT uncommon at this time of year)
+- Cool weather (daytime highs of about 10-15C or 50-60° fahrenheit); rain showers are likely but often short-lived (and sunny skies are NOT uncommon at this time of year) - Totally calm water at our floating basecamp seasickness is not an issue on this trip

-- Totally calm water at our floating basecamp seasickness is not an issue on this trip - Very long hours of daylight (giving us ample time in the field) - Unsurpassed Grizzly Bear photography opportunities - Hearty, healthy and delicious food - Always warm, always dry floating basecamp!
+- Very long hours of daylight (giving us ample time in the field) - Unsurpassed Grizzly Bear photography opportunities - Hearty, healthy and delicious food - Always warm, always dry floating basecamp!

-Accommodation: While in Prince Rupert (nights of May 22 and May 23) we will be staying at the Eagle Bluff Bed & Breakfast.
+Accommodation: While in Prince Rupert (night of May 23) we will be staying at the Eagle Bluff Bed & Breakfast.

-While in the Khutzeymateen we will be staying on the Ocean Light II sailboat, a 71-foot ketch.
+While in the Khutzeymateen we will be staying on the Afterglow, a spacious 60' Gulf Commander expedition power boat.